Smoothing the Score Function for Generalization in Diffusion Models: An Optimization-based Explanation Framework: Proofs

 Both unconditioning and temperature smoothing act primarily by reducing the dominant covariance eigenvalue $\lambda_{\max}(x;T)$ and by reallocating weight away from the closest component/center, while $c_T(x)$ is non-increasing in $T$.
-As a result, the spectral radius of $J(x;T)$ shrinks with temperature, the score field becomes more Lipschitz-smooth and less locally expansive, and the induced sampling dynamics generalize better.
-We numerically verify our analysis in \cref{B.2.4}.
+As a result, the $\rho(x;T)$ shrinks with temperature, the log-density landscape becomes locally less curved and more Lipschitz-smooth, and the induced sampling dynamics are less expansive and thus generalize better.
+We numerically verify our analysis in Appendix~\ref{B.2.4}.